-- A) Any voting procedure or method of election within the state or political subdivision exists which inhibits or dilutes equal access to the electoral process has been eliminated; - B) Constructive efforts have been made by the political subdivision to eliminate any intimidation or harassment of persons exercising rights under the Voting Rights Act; and - C) Expanded opportunities for convenient registration and voting exist within the State or political subdivision. - 15.
-As described in each of the paragraphs set forth below, King George County has fully complied with the provisions of Section 4 of the Act as set forth in paragraphs 13 and 14, supra. - 16.
-Since 1980, the King George County and the County School Board have made 41 submissions to the Attorney General seeking preclearance of voting changes pursuant to Section 5 of the Voting Rights Act.
+County has fully complied with the provisions of Section 4 of the Act as set forth in paragraphs 14 and 15, supra. - 17.
+Since 1980, the Prince William County, the County School Board, and the Towns of Dumfries, Haymarket, Occoquan, and Quantico have made numerous submissions to the Attorney General seeking preclearance of voting changes pursuant to Section 5 of the Voting Rights Act.
 These submissions include the 2011 redistricting plans for the Board of Supervisors and the School Board.
+All of the voting changes in these submissions have been precleared by the Attorney General.
+As of January 2012, every change affecting voting for each of the political subdivisions in Prince William

+County has been submitted for Section 5 preclearance and has received the requisite preclearance.

-All of these submissions have been precleared by the Attorney General. - 17.
-Over the preceding ten years, the County has engaged in a variety of constructive efforts, including efforts to expand the opportunity for registration and voting, such as providing opportunities to register to vote through a variety of offices and through the mail, conducting voter registration outreach to high school seniors, and appointing minority elections and poll officials.
+- 18. Over the preceding ten years, the County has engaged in a variety of constructive efforts, including efforts to expand the opportunity for registration and voting, such as providing opportunities to register to vote through a variety of offices and through the mail, conducting voter registration outreach to high school seniors, and appointing minority elections and poll officials.
 Twice a year, in the Fall and Spring, the County registers high school students.
 The County's Voting Registrar also provides guidance to several civic organizations that hold voter registration drives throughout the county.
-Most of the County's voters register at the Offices of the Division of Motor Vehicles.
-The County also receives voter registration applications from the County's Social Services, as well as at the County Registrar's office.
+Most of the County's voters register at the Offices of the Division of Motor Vehicles or by mail.
+The County also receives voter registration applications from the County's Social Services, as well as at the County Registrar's office. - 19.
+Prince William County has a three-member Electoral Board, appointed pursuant to Virginia state law.
+The Prince William County Registrar of Voters and the Prince William County Electoral Board are primarily responsible for all election-related functions, including voter registration, list maintenance, voter outreach, conduct of elections, and the selection of polling sites and poll workers.
+Minorities have served on the Prince William County Electoral Board. - 20.
+In its most recent elections, the County used 76 polling places and a central absentee precinct, where Prince William County voters may vote absentee.
+All polling places are accessible to those with physical disabilities. - 21.
+Members of racial minority groups or language minorities have served as election officials in Prince William County.
+Though the County does not maintain such records based on race or language minority status, the County estimates that that approximately 10% of the poll workers in the last election were African-American, Latino, or Asian American.